LevyDecisionNeuroLab/fmri_task_glm/README.md

 # General Nipype pipeline for task-based GLM fMRI analysis
 This repository contains python scripts for running fMRI GLM analysis, both first and second levels, through Nipype.

+(Todo:

-(Todo: SPM is used currently to fit GLM, but we also have the FSL scripts ready, and it should be added)
+SPM is used currently to fit GLM, but we also have the FSL scripts ready, and it should be added.

+Piplines for including parameric modulater, and RSA are also ready.
+Need to be added.)

 **Prerequisite**: fMRI data should already be preprocessed and in BIDS format.
 Behvaior data ready for creating design matrix.